MTLphys/NLOToolBox/README.md

 # NLOToolBox
 Computational Toolbox for Modeling Nonlinear Optical Coherence Phenomena

-Before running this tool box execute the setup.py file using a devoted Python envioronment i.e.
+Before running this tool box install numpy,scipy,matplotlib and time modules using a devoted Python envioronment

- ``python.exe setup.py ``

-The main program is located in
+The main program is located in the toolbox file, Example programs are avaialable in the Example Folder...